-With the rapid economic downturn resulting from the COVID-19 pandemic, many individuals are becoming increasingly concerned about their personal finances and credit score – and rightfully so.
+With the rapid economic downturn resulting from the COVID-19 pandemic, many individuals are becoming increasingly concerned about their personal finances and credit score range– and rightfully so.
 Before making any decisions about your finances that could affect your credit score, it’s important to get the right information so you can make an informed and thoughtful decision, not a rushed one.
 In this article, we’ll explore potential effects on your credit score resulting from COVID-19 and what you can do to mitigate the effects.

 How COVID-19 May Affect Your Credit Score